mstaicu/aperitif/README.md

 1. Provision a N Docker Swarm cluster on a platform (digitalocean, etc)
 2. Install Docker on all nodes and join all the nodes to the swarm
-3. SSH into a node and initialise the swarm
+3. SSH into a node and setup environment vars
 ```
   $ export NODE_ID=$(docker info -f '{{.Swarm.NodeID}}')
   $ export EMAIL=admin@example.com